An in-depth interview by Lenny Giteck, publisher and editor

 How do you respond to those who characterize Israel as an apartheid state?

-A last significant point: That South Africa was an apartheid state was not contested.
-But the very question of whether Israel is an apartheid state is one of the things that is in dispute.
-Personally, I find the charge not just absurd but offensive, and a clear expression not of some legitimate critique of Israel policies but of hate.
+A last significant point: That South Africa was an apartheid state was and is not contested.
+But the very question of whether Israel is an apartheid state is one of the things in dispute.
+Personally, I find the charge not only absurd but offensive.
+It is a clear expression not of some legitimate critique of Israeli policies but of hate.

-The situation in the territories is immensely more complicated because there it involves not distinctions among citizens but distinctions between citizens and non-citizens.
-There isn’t a government in the world — including Hamas and the Palestinian Authority — that does not discriminate between citizens and non-citizens.
+The situation in the territories is immensely more complicated because there it involves, not distinctions among citizens, but distinctions between citizens and non-citizens.
+There isn’t a government in the world — including Hamas and the Palestinian Authority — that does not differentiate between citizens and non-citizens.
 Somehow only Israel is accused of apartheid.

 That concludes Part One of our interview with Professor Pessin.
-Look for the continuation in next month’s edition of AmazingJews.org.
+Look for the continuation in next month’s edition of AntisemitismExposed.org.

 An in-depth interview by Lenny Giteck, publisher and editor